flutter/website/src/docs/cookbook/networking/background-parsing.md

   This makes the function easier to test and use in different environments.
 {{site.alert.end}}

-## 3. Parse and Convert the json into a list of Photos
+## 3. Parse and convert the JSON into a list of photos

 Next, following the guidance from the [Fetch data from the internet](/docs/cookbook/networking/fetch-data)